 TREE (1990)

-TREE is an extracurricular outdoor/ecology network of (K-College) branches (clubs) that helps students appreciate and improve local and global (social & ecological) communities through research, educational outreach, restoration, advocacy, and recreation.
-Students collaborate within and between branches and with community leaders who are studying & rewilding ecosystems.
-Students can stay within the TREE program as they progress from preschool through college, serving as mentors for younger and older students.
+In 1990, Dick Jordan was approached by two of his students who wanted to start an ecology club.
+He agreed and TREE took root as an extracurricular outdoor/ecology network of (K-College) branches (clubs) to help students appreciate and improve local and global (social & ecological) communities through research, educational outreach, restoration, outdoor recreation and advocacy.
+Students collaborate within and between branches and with community leaders who study & rewild ecosystems.
+Students can stay with TREE as they progress from preschool through college, serving as mentors for younger students and participants for older students.

 TREE stands for Teens Restoring Earth’s Environments or Teens (Teachers, Tweens & Tots) Reconnecting to Earth Experiences.